 - Pick bundles of grass with its trunk.

 - Conveying food to the mouth.

-- Drink by filling the trunk with water to squirting into their mouths.
+- Drink by filling the trunk with water to squirt into their mouths.

 - Cool themselves by spraying water over their bodies.

-- In drought periods they will dig for water, using first the tusks, then the trunk.
+- They will dig for water in drought periods, using first the tusks, then the trunk.